dnswd/snowstorm/README.md

 ## Post-war

-To avoid so-called ***sekre-magic***, using a website monitoring app is recommended.
+To avoid so-called ***sekre-magic*** (courses manually adjusted by SIAK admins) using a website monitoring app is recommended.
 There are plenty available on the web and PlayStore, or you can use `distill.io` on your desktop by installing it from the extension store.

 (c) Dennis A. Walangadi - 2019